Shubham-Modi08/Swipy/README.md

 =============================

 This is a app which is demo app for swiping up/down the music file and able to play and pause the music.
+- listen the song
+- play/pause the song
+- swipe up/down to navigate

 ## Building the Sample App